filecoin-project/devgrants/rfps/hedera-and-filecoin.md

 Proposals should include:

-Project Description
+* Project Description
-Brief description
+* Brief description
-Value to the Filecoin ecosystem
+* Value to the Filecoin and Hedera ecosystems
-Deliverables
+* Deliverables
-An explanation of your technical solution and architecture Imagine that an experienced software developer will evaluate your proposal Milestones & Funding requested
+* An explanation of your technical solution and architecture
+* Imagine that an experienced software developer will evaluate your proposal
-Most projects have 2-4 milestones
+* Milestones & Funding requested (most projects have 2-4 milestones)
-Budget and estimated timeframe for each milestone
+* Budget and estimated timeframe for each milestone
-Team
+* Team
-Roles and Experience
+* Roles and Experience

 Teams with a history of high-quality open source software, with live applications and products, are preferred.

 To submit a proposal, follow the steps to [submit a proposal for an RFP](https://github.com/filecoin-project/devgrants/#submit-a-proposal-for-an-rfp) by August 30, 2021 for priority consideration.
 We will evaluate later proposals submitted after the deadline as capacity allows.